denzelrenner/Dissertation/README.md

 -i ~/all_gammaproteobacteria_data/assemblies -d1 ~/all_gammaproteobacteria_data/assemblies/nucleotide_fasta_files -d2 ~/all_gammaproteobacteria_data/assemblies/protein_fasta_files
 ```

-This should produce three different directories.
-One directory is called `assemblies` and contains zip files for each genome.
-Another directory is called `output_data` and this contains the list of gammaproteobacteria we accesed from NCBI.
-The final directory is called `metric_files` and this contains files with different metrics about every genome in the data liek N50 and assembly length.
+Running this part of the analysis also produces a directory called `output_data`.
+Here you can find some plots showing the metrics of the inital 1348 species before any filtering.
+There is also names and NCBI accession codes for the initial 1348 species in the file called `filtered_gammaproteobacteria.txt `.
+The file called `all_gammaprotobacteria.txt` contains the GCF codes and other metrics for the 17006 Gammaproteobacteria with refseq annotations.

 ## Part2 - Quality Filtering

 Now that we have successfully downloaded our genomes, we want to filter out genomes that have bad quality scores, and also remove any two genomes that appear genetically identical.
-To do this we first deduplicated the dataset using average nucelotide identity (ANI) and then BUSCO.
+To do this we first deduplicated the dataset using average nucelotide identity (ANI) and then remove low quality genomes using BUSCO.

 ### Part2A - Average Nucleotide Identity (ANI) Filtering
 So now we want to calculate the ANI for all of the species we have in our dataset.
 This will then allow us to deduplicate the dataset by removing any 2 species that are found to be too similar.
 The similarity cutoff we use is 95% so where two species are found to have an ANI of 95%, one of them is chosen by the script to be removed from the dataset.
 Values of 100% that are a species being compared against itself are ignored by the script.
 To carry out this analysis follow the steps below